 This project also developed as a way to digitize and mobilize York University’s unique archival holdings; specifically the archival holdings associated with the Centre for Research on Latin America and the Caribbean (CERLAC), Centre for Refugee Studies, and the Harriet Tubman Institute for Research on Africa and Its Diasporas, and York Centre for Asian Research (YCAR).
-The director of each Organized Research Unit (ORU) chose, or worked with the Library to choose, one collection that would be mobilized for this project and one Research Assistant (RA) who would work with this collection during the tenure of the grant.
-The RA selected 200 items from the ORU-connected collection and created a digital archive, exhibit, and document analysis examples, which formed the basis of the Assignment Guides featured in this Guide.
+The director of each Organized Research Unit (ORU) chose, or worked with the Library to choose, one collection that would be mobilized for this project and one Research Assistant (RA) who would work with this collection.
+The RA then selected 200 items from the collection and created a digital archive, exhibit, and document analysis examples, which formed the basis of the Assignment Guides featured in this Guide.

 - Denise is the Coordinator of the Network for the Advancement of Black Communities (NABC).
 Her passion for community engagement and expertise in digital humanities motivates her to find collaborative and creative ways for agencies across Ontario to share resources, mobilize knowledge, and communicate effectively in lived and virtual spaces.
 Before joining the NABC, Denise was the coordinator of the Harriet Tubman Institute for Research on Africa and Its Diasporas, York University.
 She remains the curator of Tubman’s Caribana digital collection.
 Denise is currently completing her Doctorate in the Faculty of Education at York University.

 Wendy Alejandra Medina De Loera

 - Exhibit: “The Making of a Digital Archive, By a Non-archivist: The David Wurfel Fonds” based on a collection from the York Centre for Asian Research